MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 **Task mining capability:** A *Power Automate per-user license* enables a user to analyze a recorded process and view the analytics report.
 Note that contributing recordings to a process does not need the per-user license.

-**Process mining capability:** A *Power Automate per-user license with attended RPA* enables a user to create a process, connect to an event log using dataflows, analyze a process from data, and view the analytics report in the web.
+**Process mining capability:** A *Power Automate per-user license with attended RPA* enables a user to create a process, connect to an event log using data flows, analyze a process from data, and view the analytics report in the web.

 **Process mining add-on:** A separately purchasable add-on is required to do the following:
 - Use of the [desktop application](minit/minit-desktop-application-overview.md) which provides many features to get deep insights into your process